Microsoft: accessibility in games

 Our Inclusive Tech Lab at Microsoft Redmond was launched by Bryce Johnson, Inclusive Lead for Microsoft Devices.
 It demonstrates the latest accessible gaming technologies from Microsoft and its external partners.

 Visitors can try out various scenarios and experience what it’s like to control Rocket League with just one leg, use voice commands to play Solitaire or learn how deaf players use speech to text to communicate in the multiplayer game Sea of Thieves.
 The goal of these demos is to increase participants’ understanding of and empathy for diversity and, additionally, to inspire future developments in products and design.
-More than 7,000 people have already visited the Inclusive Tech Lab including employees, partners and 1,500 university students who took part in tours, workshops and inclusive design sprints.
+Several thousand people have already visited the Inclusive Tech Lab including employees, partners and numerous university students who took part in tours, workshops and inclusive design sprints.

 In your view, what needs to change for gaming to become more accessible in future?
 Are there any specific tips you can offer other companies?